genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/05_advanced-learning/excel-to-genesis/excel-to-genesis.md

     }

 ```
-You can see the whole table's file [here](../../../getting-started/advanced-learning/excel-to-genesis/Files/guide-12).
+You can see the complete file [here](../../../getting-started/advanced-learning/excel-to-genesis/Files/guide-12).
 Table IDs are sequential from the first one created, starting with the `-t` number supplied when you ran the script.
 ### Unable to parse
 If the conversion process was not able to parse a field, this is clearly marked by the comment.
 For example:
 ```kotlin